Cocktail Glasses: Basics for Beginners

 Conclusion

-Enjoying a cocktail with friends and family is a real treat, but you can enhance the experience by using the correct cocktail glasses.
-In my limited experience, these bar glasses are a good place to start for any aspiring home bartender.
-So whether you buy them on Amazon, find some in the attic or dicker with someone at a local flea market, run out and get a set of cocktail glasses for your experimentation.
+Enjoying a cocktail with friends and family is a true joy, and the right cocktail glasses can enhance the experience.
+These basic and next-step glasses are a great starting point for any home bartender.
+Whether you buy them online, find them in your attic, or score some at a flea market, make sure you have a set of cocktail glasses for your mixing adventures.

 I've bought and tried various types of glassware for cocktails.
 Glasses for typical shaken drinks include a cheap martini glass (165 ml), a nick and nora style glass and a coupe (125 ml), among others.
 This matches with sizes found in shops around the web, where they might even go higher in volume.